 The valve may be stuck.
 Take the lid off the tank and jiggle the float to open the valve.
 Minerals and sediment tend to build up over time inside the valve causing it to stick.

 - The toilet runs continuously after you flush.

-First – check that the flapper valve is closing properly and/or the flapper chain isn’t getting kinked and preventing the flapper from closing.
+- Check that the flapper valve is closing properly and/or the flapper chain isn’t getting kinked and preventing the flapper from closing.
 You don’t want a lot of extra links in the chain or it will tend to kink up – effectively shortening the chain.
 If you suspect the flapper isn’t making a water tight seal, put a few drops of dark food coloring in the tank and see if colored water appears in the bowl.
 If so, the flapper is leaking and needs to be replaced.

-Second – if the water level is so high in the tank that the water spilling into the overflow pipe, the fill valve is bad.
+- If the water level is so high in the tank that the water spilling into the overflow pipe, the fill valve is bad.
 A running toilet can waste hundreds to thousands ($$$) of gallons of water in a day.
 Shut off the water supply valve (see below) and replace the fill valve.